FAQs (Frequently

 What is domestic violence?

-Domestic violence is a pattern of coercive tactics carried
+is a pattern of coercive tactics carried out by an abuser

-out by an abuser against a family or household member (the
+against a family or household member (the victim) with the

-psychological, sexual, economic, and emotional.
+sexual, economic, and emotional.

 Back